 Installing the IBM Micromedex Drug Reference mobile app

 - Using Micromedex Drug Ref requires an active subscription through UCSF.
-Access Micromedex through UCSF's Micromedex instance or through the UCSF Library's list of databases and authenticate with your UCSF MyAccess credentials.
+Access Micromedex by going to UCSF's Micromedex instance or through the UCSF Library's list of databases and authenticate with your UCSF MyAccess credentials.

 - At the bottom right of the page, click on Download Mobile Apps.